LexiFi/gen_js_api/README.md

 - Support really abstract types (treated as `Ojs.t` in the implementation).

-- Also support running the tool as a ppx working on .ml files to generate *_of_js, *_to_js functions associated to type definitions (marked with an attribute), to generate bindings for "val" declarations, and also to support typed-index mapping betwen values [%%to_js: tyexpr], [%of_js: tyexpr] (returning functions).
+- In ppx mode, support typed-index mapping betwen values [%%to_js: tyexpr], [%of_js: tyexpr] (returning functions).